Gold a Safeguard From Italy’s Exit From the EU

 While an official confirmation is yet to be made, Shinil Group claims to have seen a treasure box among the wreckage.

 The South Korean firm will be joined in its efforts to salvage the lost treasure by companies from around the world, including China, Canada and the U.K. The operation is expected to take place later this year.
-If successful, Shinil Group pledged to give half of the money from the recovery to Russia’s current government while using the remainder to invest in a railroad line connecting North Korea, South Korea, and Russia.bart melek, european union, italy, jerome powell, russia
+If successful, Shinil Group pledged to give half of the money from the recovery to Russia’s current government while using the remainder to invest in a railroad line connecting North Korea, South Korea, and Russia.bart melek, european union, Featured, italy, jerome powell, russia